Pre-Professional Division

 • 60 min class, three (3) times per week

-Ballet I In this class, students learn "barre" exercises such as plie ́and battement tendu, battement degage ́, rond de jambe, sur le cou-de-pied, frappe ́along with various port de bras positions (carriage of the arms).
+Beginning Ballet I, II, III In these classes, students learn "barre" exercises such as plie ́and battement tendu, battement degage ́, rond de jambe, sur le cou-de-pied, frappe ́along with various port de bras positions (carriage of the arms).
 Combinations are designed to test a student's concentration and to ultimately increase the overall understanding of how a body moves through space and in time with music.
 Students will develop greater use of their "turn-out" and "rotation" muscles and will take responsibility of making good lines in the classical positions.
 Basic exercises performed without the barre ("center work") are practiced to develop the student's muscular strength for balancing without assistance and to execute movements with clarity, smoothness and agility.
 In an effort to increase a keen sense of musicality and memory training, tap-dancing is taught as part of Ballet I.

 • 90 min class, three (3) times per week

-Ballet II Students learn and perform the entirety of basic exercises at the barre from plie to grand battement.
+Intermediate Ballet I, II, III Students learn and perform the entirety of basic exercises at the barre from plie to grand battement.
 Center work includes adagio, peroettes, petit allegro and grand allegro.
 In addition to exercises with greater complexity of movement, the class emphasizes artistry and quality of expression.
 As soon as female dancers have developed the requisite leg and feet flexibility and strength, a portion of the class is allotted to pointe work.

 • 90 min class, four (4) times per week